-The U.S. consumer sentiment dropped to a fresh record low in early May as rising gas prices linked to the Iran conflict weighed on households, according to the University of Michigan survey.
+The U.S. consumer sentiment fell to another record low in early May as Americans grappled with high gas prices and economic uncertainty tied to the ongoing Iran conflict, according to the University of Michigan’s latest survey.
+The preliminary reading dropped to 48.2, the weakest level since records began in 1952.

 US Consumer Sentiment Declines to Record Low on Inflation Angst